Skip to main content

 kubectl create namespace argo-workflows

-helm upgrade --install collate-prod collate-hybrid/hybrid-ingestion-runner --values values.yaml
+helm upgrade --install collate-prod collate-hybrid/hybrid-ingestion-runner --namespace argo-workflows --values values.yaml

 3. Confirm the status shows Active.